How to Teach Young Children to Hit a Baseball

-Seed what your child has learned by making your own caterpillar with your fist and knuckles and having your early learner count Mom or Dad's caterpillar segments.
+Seed the learning by having early learners count Mom or Dad's fists - caterpillar segments.
 Children absolutely love doing this.
-Even if they don't count the caterpillar's segments correctly, the idea is that they are learning structure, and building understanding that their fists need to stay together.
+Even if they don't count the caterpillar's segments correctly, the idea is that they are building understanding the understanding that their fists need to stay together.

 Spend some time having fun breaking and fixing your caterpillars.
-Again this seeds the learning nicely and allows them to retain it so later they can respond automatically when asked to fix their caterpillar.
+Again this seeds the learning nicely so later when they needed, they can respond in kind automatically adjusting their grip when asked to "fix" their caterpillar.